gchudnov/swearwolf/README.md

 - [/term](term) - Enables either running a terminal application in full-screen mode or just to display styled text.

 - [/rich](rich) - Allows to display rich text in the terminal.

-- [/draw](draw) - A library that references all other libraries and adds convenience functions to draw shapes in the terminal.

 ### Shapes